 Overall, It would be wrong for us to state that aircraft tours are safe.
 The last 15 years have seen 3 accidents in and around New York out of hundreds of thousands of flights.
 The odds are really in your favor and it’s not something we personally worry about but if you are very sensitive to risk it may be an activity to avoid.
 For us, life is for living and the minuscules odds of an incident occurring is worth the huge life experience of a helicopter tour.
 Life is very short and it’s made for living.
 We would rather go down in a chopper over New York than choking on a Pretzel!

 However, everyone has their own perception of acceptable risk and for many, the odds may be too high.
 It is more the perception of danger and the perceived tragedy of dying on holiday that can make it feel an unacceptable risk.

-Flights will be cancelled if the weather is sufficiently poor that the flight would be unsafe.
-This can involve low visibility, high winds, Snow, Rain and anything that would effect the safety of the flight.
-The criteria are pretty low. and lots of flights are cancelled.
+Flights will be canceled if the weather is sufficiently poor that the flight would be unsafe.
+This can involve low visibility, high winds, Snow, Rain and anything that would affect the safety of the flight.
+The criteria are pretty low. and lots of flights are canceled.
 The upside of this is in most conditions that are deemed unsafe the flight would be pretty unenjoyable anyway.
 If the winds are high enough to cancel the flight would be terrible bumpy and uncomfortable and flying in low vis while dangerous is also very dull.
 Clouds are not very interesting on the inside!